SumiSastri/kodiri-kodflix/README.md

 ```
 import React, {Component} from ‘react’
 ```
-Then we declare/ intantiate the new class of component which extends all the functionality of the parent react component, this is similar to intantiation of a factory component.
+Then we declare/ create an intance of or instantiate the new class of component which extends all the functionality of the parent react component, this is similar to instantiation of a factory component.
 The React higher order component has baked in methods like the React.createElement() method which transpiles JSX into a JavaScript object.

 ```
 The class NewComponent extends React.Component {